-On the more conceptual side, the definition of the label “music and art that leads to visions” is very evocative, could you expand on it?
-Could you also give us some insight into the process of the artist/release selection?
+On the more conceptual side, the definition of the label “music and art that leads to visions” is very evocative; could you expand on it?
+Could you also give us some insight into the artist/release selection process?

-Hallow Ground has been running since 2013, what have been the main challenges for this, and almost 10 years in, how do you see its evolution? (both in sound and ccuration but also aims and vision?)
+Hallow Ground has been running since 2013; what have been the main challenges for this, and almost 10 years in, how do you see its evolution? (both in sound and curation but also aims and vision?)

 The biggest challenge is probably – as is often the case in life – making the right decision at the right moment.
 We are by no means able to release all the music that is brought to us and convinces us.
 The evolution can be seen in almost 10 years of label work in the way that we have built up a broad international network of relationships and friendships.
 In terms of sound and curation, we experienced a fluid development that has increasingly shaped our own vision of the label.

 How do you see the label contributing to the current experimental music scene, and in particular in Switzerland?